reduckted/GitWebLinksVS2019/readme.md

 ![Options](media/options.png)

-You will need to specify the base URL of the server.
+You will need to specify the **base URL** of the server (_not_ the URL of your Git repository).
 If you use SSH remote URLs, then you will also need to specify the SSH URL.

 ## Troubleshooting